What can I expect from a first client appointment?

 As a general rule of thumb, you should review your Will at least every 3 years and update it as necessary.

-Should I use mediation or collaborative practice?
+Should I use mediation practice?